sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![log in gif 1](/img/keepassxc-reddit-login.gif)

 There are keyboard shortcuts to make this process slightly quicker.
+For example, on macOS, `Command + b` will copy the highlighted entry's username to your clipboard. `Command + c` will copy the entry's password.

 #### Auto-Type: A more convenient login workflow